 Read on to learn more about how to become a psychiatrist, how much it costs, and whether it's the right path for you.

 A psychiatrist is a medical doctor who diagnoses and treats mental health conditions.
 Some psychiatrists treat a specific type or group of mental health conditions.
-Becoming a psychiatrist is as arduous as any other medical career; it can be time-consuming and stressful.
+Becoming a psychiatrist can be time-consuming and stressful.
 However, passion for the field can help you excel.

-We’ll outline an overview of the requirements to be a psychiatrist.
-You’ll learn about the pathway to psychiatry, the schools you must attend, and the experiences that will help you succeed.
-We’ll also answer common questions and concerns about a psychiatrist’s education and career path.
+We’ll outline the requirements to be a psychiatrist.
+You’ll learn about the pathway to psychiatry and the experiences that will help you succeed.
+We’ll also answer common questions about the path to becoming a psychiatrist.

 Psychiatry focuses on diagnosing, treating, and preventing mental, emotional, and behavioral disorders.
 Psychiatrists also specialize in substance abuse disorders.
 They’re qualified to assess the physical and mental facets of psychological issues.